mcabs3/google-places-web/README.md

 # Welcome to V2!

 V2 is a complete rewrite to provide better TypeScript support and infrastructure for validations with more flexibility.
 Google Places Web provides both base classes and a factory implementation to make it flexible and easy to use.
+There are breaking changes so please read through the readme below.

 # What is this?